 Once registered, go to the “Invoice” section where you’ll find three tabs: Unpaid, Paid, and Drafts.
 Click on “Drafts”, then click on the plus button to create a new invoice.

 Once you open a new invoice, select an existing client or add a new one.
 When you create a new client, you only need to insert the client’s name and email.

 Details such as their address, business name, and Australian Business Number (ABN) are optional.
 However, if you are invoicing for services of $1,000 or more, you’ll need to include the client’s business identity or ABN to be tax compliant.

 Once you’ve added a client, there’s no more worrying about copying and pasting their details again because we save them for future invoices.
-And since you already have a Parpera profile, we’ll automatically insert your business name, ABN, and bank details.
+And since you already have a Parpera profile, we’ll automatically insert your business name, ABN, and business account details.
 This is how we help you create a tax-compliant invoice in seconds, with no errors.

 Next, we’ll ask you to insert a few quick details such as:

 The price will not add Goods and Services Tax (GST) automatically.
 If GST applies to you, you can simply select “include GST?” and we’ll automatically calculate it for you.
 Then, either add other services or items and select “Continue”.

 If you’re a new sole trader or freelancer, you may wonder if you need to register for GST.
 In Australia, you’re required to register for GST when you earn $75,000 or more of gross income in a tax year.